johnston9/la-donut/README.md

 ### ChatPage

-  Once the user registers they can avail of the chat feature which allows they to chat to the Master Pastry chef and view other user's chats
+  Once the user registers they can avail of the chat feature which allows they to chat to the Master Pastry chef and view other user's chats.

 <p align="center"><strong>Chat</strong></p>
 <h2 align="center">